 - Swelling or enlargement of the breast

 - Redness of the breast (may also be a pinkish or purplish tone)

 - Dimpling or puckering of the skin of the breast

 - Breast pain

-Although sometimes a lump in the breast can be felt, it is less common with IBC than with other forms of breast cancer
+Although sometimes a lump in the breast can be felt, it is less common with IBC than with other breast cancers.

-With other forms of breast cancer, symptoms in the breast may not occur for years.
+With other breast cancers, symptoms in the breast may not occur for years.
 However, with IBC, symptoms tend to arise within weeks or months.
 Because of the frequent lack of a breast lump and symptoms such as redness and swelling, IBC may first be mistaken for an infection.
 IBC is often diagnosed after symptoms do not improve with a course of antibiotics.